Mitali Express

 The Mitali Express (13131/13132) train (মিতালী এক্সপ্রেস) is an international express rail service which connects the Indian city of Siliguri with the Bangladeshi capital Dhaka every week.
 Together with the Maitree Express train and the Bandhan Express train, the Mitali Express train is the third modern-day fully air conditioned passenger train link between the Indian state of West Bengal and Bangladesh.
 Both the prime ministers of the two neighbouring countries officially inaugurated the non-stop passenger train with ten compartments on the new 513 km route from Dhaka on 26 March 2021, the day Bangladesh celebrated the golden jubilee of its independence.
 The prime minister of India was in Dhaka to mark the auspicious occasion of fifty years of independence of Bangladesh.
 After 56 years of stoppage, this train route recreates the previous Siliguri route between India and Bangladesh.
 A valid visa and passport is required beforehand to purchase a ticket for the Mitali Express train.
-Tickets are available at Cantonment railway station in Dhaka, Bangladesh and at New Jalpaiguri railway station in Siliguri, India.
+Tickets are available at Dhaka Kamalapur railway station in Dhaka, Bangladesh and at New Jalpaiguri railway station in Siliguri, India.

 Though the train was inaugurated on 26 March 2021, but in the wake of the global COVID-19 pandemic, its commercial run was postponed since its inauguration.
 However, the train made its first commercial run and resumed normal operations on 1 June 2022.
+Since 19 July 2024, the service was suspended indefinitely due to political unrest in Bangladesh.